How a Philippine war crimes suspect thwarted arrest (for now)

 “The Senate is under attack!
 Pls help us,” dela Rosa posted on Facebook.

-Senate security records produced by Cayetano showed he left the building at around 2:30 a.m. - unchallenged by guards.
+Senate security records produced by Mr Cayetano showed he left the building at around 2.30am - unchallenged by guards.

 Former senator Trillanes said the incident showed how Duterte’s allies could “control or abuse the powers of the Senate to provide a sanctuary to one international fugitive” and bolsters the argument for having drug war cases tried outside the country.